dreadwrr/Developer-buddy/README.md

 #                               11/19/2025

-Qt version is nearing completion I am really excited to be able to bring these features to Windows 10/11.
-It has find file or files by extension by time and then compress to a .zip/.rar archive.
+Qt version is nearing completion excited to bring these features to Windows 10/11. find file or files by extension by time and then compress to a .zip/.rar archive.<br>
 Find new files by drive index that is stored in a .gpg cache file loaded into memory.

 Scan the system index independtly from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.